-I currently tour as a singer/songwriter/guitarist/storyteller, with four critically acclaimed, self-produced music CDs, one all-original psych folk, one Hawaiian (half original, half historic), one jazz/blues (10 original and 2 standards) and one Americana/world music (eleven songs and medleys, of which I wrote 2), one solo instrumental guitar medleys, and one remastered 1973 archival recording of Ramon Sender Barayon and me performing music from our collaborative book, Being of the Sun.
+I currently tour as a singer/songwriter/guitarist/storyteller, with six critically acclaimed, self-produced music CDs, one all-original psych folk, one Hawaiian (half original, half historic), one jazz/blues (10 original and 2 standards), one Americana/world music (eleven songs and medleys, of which I wrote 2), one solo instrumental guitar medleys, and one remastered 1973 archival recording of Ramon Sender Barayon and me performing music from our collaborative book, Being of the Sun.

 I also wrote, illustrated and designed Living on the Earth, a legendary boho sustainable living guide, that was the first paperback book on the New York Times Bestseller List, in spring 1971, and launched a graphic art and drawing style that is still widely emulated to this day.
 It's still in print in English, Japanese and Korean.
 You can buy it on this website, signed by me.
 I've illustrated eight other books, five of which I also wrote or co-wrote.